 4. Encourage Video Calls

-When your staff are working from home, they can quickly become disconnected from what’s going on within the business, losing sight of shared goals and values.
+When your staff is working from home, they can quickly become disconnected from what’s going on within the business, losing sight of shared goals and values.
 One way to get around this is to invest in video call software and encourage managers to get regular face time with their teams.
-This will keep morale up and ensure that everyone feels valued, while also preventing the miscommunication of messages that can happen via email.
+This will keep morale up and ensure that everyone feels valued while also preventing the miscommunication of messages that can happen via email.

 5. Make Time for Social Activities